mtsnel006/Portfolio/README.md

 13. Check flouirsh twitter account about visualizing a year and do something about their template
 14. EMphasize mapping as yuor main skillset
 15. Show the certifications of all the content production work that you have been involved in
+16. Create an African Map with cities and let people click which country is that city - work from click that hood

 ## List of skills worth mentioning